Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Failure means you've now learned another valuable lesson that pushes you one step closer to success.
+> Would you rather learn to deal with the truth now than be forced to do so later on?

 <!-- QUOTE_END -->